 |On this page|

-This will schedule work items using HQueue in order to execute them on remote machines such as a farm.
+This will schedule work items using HQueue in order to execute them on remote machines.

 When the schedule submits a work item to HQueue, it will add this attribute to the work item in order to track the HQueue job id.